tatimblin/datastructures-algos-review/README.md

 Node.js is required to run Javascript files in the terminal

 You can clone the repo and run `npm install` to add Jest, which is used to run the tests.
+Once setup you can run any file directly to see it run with some related output, or just run the tests.

+`node ./path/to/file.js`

 ## Tests

 There are tests included for each algorithm to ensure the optimizations they provide are correctly implemented.
 For example in `fibonacci.test.js` there is a test checking how many times the function calls itself to ensure it properly uses memoization to not make the same calculation multiple times.

+`npm run test`

 ## Resources